 Another difficulty is that differentiable-physics-based closures do not readily generalize across numerical discretizations.
-This is because the learned correction is optimized within a particular solver and training configuration, it may become strongly coupled to the corresponding numerical errors.
-As discussed by Mohan \textit{et al.}~\cite{mohan2024you} and Chakraborty \textit{et al.}~\cite{chakraborty2024note}, such approaches can effectively overfit to the discretization used during training, so that transfer to a different numerical scheme becomes non-trivial.
-This limitation is particularly important in turbulence modeling, where different numerical schemes may introduce different numerical characteristics and thereby alter the forcing required for stable and accurate coarse-grid evolution.
-These considerations motivate the need for an alternative strategy that retains the efficiency of offline learning while still incorporating the numerical dynamics of the target solver.
+Because the learned correction is optimized within a particular solver and training configuration, it may become strongly coupled to the corresponding numerical errors.
+As discussed by Mohan et al.~\cite{mohan2024you} and Chakraborty et al.~\cite{chakraborty2024note}, such approaches can effectively overfit to the discretization used during training, so that transfer to a different numerical scheme becomes non-trivial.
+This limitation is particularly important in turbulence modeling, where different numerical schemes may introduce different effective filtering characteristics and thereby alter the closure requirements for stable and accurate coarse grid evolution.
+These considerations motivate the need for an alternative strategy that retains the efficiency of offline learning while still incorporating the numerical artifacts of various schemes.

 One such framework is continuous data assimilation (CDA) \cite{Azouani_2013}, or nudging, in which observational information is incorporated directly into the governing equations through a feedback term proportional to the discrepancy between the assimilated and reference states.
-This feedback acts as a corrective forcing that drives the coarse-grid solution towards the observed dynamics.
-Several works \cite{wu2025interpolateddiscrepancydataassimilation, cao2022continuous} have established convergence of CDA under suitable assumptions, and subsequent extensions have considered settings of practical relevance involving sparse observations, noisy measurements \cite{Bessaih_2015}.
+This feedback acts as a corrective forcing that drives the coarse-grid solution (with associated numerical artifacts) towards the observed dynamics.
+Several works \cite{wu2025interpolateddiscrepancydataassimilation, cao2022continuous} have established convergence of CDA under suitable assumptions, and subsequent extensions have considered settings of practical relevance involving sparse observations and noisy measurements \cite{Bessaih_2015}.